Science and Technology

 Even so, the 15th century in England was a time when belief in magic, witchcraft and the real presence of the Devil were ever-present threats to a physically healthy and spiritually balanced life.
 God was the Creator of everything and Mankind’s role was to appreciate the awesomeness of His creation and not to question His works.
 Society was divided into those who fought and governed, those who prayed, and those who laboured, all contributing in their own way to a mutually supportive social network.
 Prayer was the most appropriate means by which one could come to an understanding of His Creation.

-There are three stages in the development of scientific explanations.
+Stages in the development of scientific explanations.

 In the 15th century the scientific revolution lay in the future, but this would be the product of essentially the same human mind that thought about the natural world within the 15th century context of a mixture of untested scientific hypotheses and religious dogma.
 Our 15th century ancestors were centuries away from some of the following major developments of science which we now take for granted.

 Mathematics and geometry in the 15th century were the most advanced parts of what we now refer to as STEM (Science Technology Engineering, Medicine) because of their inclusion in the quadrivium (arithmetic, astronomy, music, geometry) of the two Universities: Oxford and Cambridge.
-The Euclidian basis of geometry is logically consistent and requires no metaphysical belief.
+The Euclidian basis of geometry is logically consistent and so requires no metaphysical belief.
 Similarly, the observed movements of our planetary system can be mathematically explained and predicted.
 An early medieval legacy to us are the cathedrals and secular buildings erected using principles of arithmetic and geometry together with a practical understanding of forces gained from centuries of experience and handed down through Master architects and masons.

 Computation using Roman numerals, a legacy of the Roman occupation of England (1st to early 5th century) was cumbersome: try adding XLVII to DXIV.
 Harder still try multiplying VI by XII.
 One solution was the adoption of the Indo-Arabic numeral system and the calculating tool we know as the abacus.
 This was introduced to European culture by Pope Sylvester II (b.
 946-d.1003) who was a gifted mathematician and astronomer and had spent time studying in Granada during the Caliphate of the tenth (Christian) century.